dcraderdev/SocialStakes/README.md

 <br>

 **Live Chat**:
-- An in-built chat feature for users to interact and engage in conversation while at the table.
+- A built-in chat feature allows users to interact and engage in lively conversations while at the table.
+Additionally, users have the flexibility to edit or delete their messages for added convenience.
+Plus, it's never been easier to connect – you can send friend requests to anyone directly through the chat..
 <img width="1166" alt="Screenshot 2023-08-17 at 4 48 27 PM" src="https://github.com/dcraderdev/SocialStakes/assets/90993510/4265a80e-3b2e-4b36-8af1-cc6dfd917b1f">
 <br>
 <br>

 **Start Private Conversation**:

-- Engage in one-on-one discussions or create group chats tailored for more intimate conversations.
-Whether it's strategizing or sharing a laugh, maintain your privacy with secure messaging.
+- Stay connected with our user-friendly chat features.
+Choose between one-on-one discussions for more private chats or jump into group conversations when you're in the mood for a communal vibe.
+Setting up group chats is simple, and direct messaging ensures your private talks stay that way.
+Whatever way you prefer to communicate, know that we prioritize your privacy and security in every conversation.
 <img width="1166" alt="Screenshot 2023-08-17 at 5 29 11 PM" src="https://github.com/dcraderdev/SocialStakes/assets/90993510/4974c0a6-73aa-48b8-a539-9fb931aa396a">
 <br>
 <br>